 Course Description: The Health Science Theory course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will employ hands-on experiences for continued knowledge and skill development.
 The Health Science Clinical course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will employ hands-on experiences for continued knowledge and skill development.
 Job shadowing off campus is incorporated for various clinical rotations.
 Health Science courses must be taken in sequence to participate in Job Shadowing.
-Students will be required to purchase liability insurance, scrubs and pay a \$5.00 lab fee.
-Financial assistance may be available to those in need.
-Students will be screened and selected for this, and student enrollment is limited due to medical facility guidelines.
-Criteria and equitable practices will be used to determine student eligibility and students will be notified.
-Currently our medical clinical sites require COVID vaccinations for all students to be in their facilities.
-While this is not a WHS requirement, students wishing to visit clinical sites must meet the facility's requirements.
-Alternately students may choose to take the Health Science Theory class without clinical rotations to meet the Practicum prerequisite.
+Student enrollment is limited due to medical facility guidelines.
+Students will be responsible for submitting vaccination records based on clinical site requirements.

-Practicum in Health Science- Certified Nurse Aide (CNA) 2 credits
+Practicum in Health Science- Certified Nurse Aide (CNA)